-Thus, climate change will be tackled by three distinct focuses: the prevention and mitigation of natural and human risks, energy efficiency and the transition to greener living areas, contributing in particular to operational Missions 2, 3 and 4 of the Programme.
+Thus, climate change will be tackled by three embedded focuses: the prevention and mitigation of natural and human risks, energy efficiency and the transition to greener living areas, contributing to operational Missions 2, 3 and 4.
+This integrated approach follows the recommendation of the EU Adaptation Strategy.